kylejginavan/youtube_it/README.txt

   client.videos_by(:categories => { :either => [:news, :sports], :exclude => [:comedy] }, :tags => { :include => ['football'], :exclude => ['soccer'] })

+== LOGGING

+YouTubeG passes all logs through the logger variable on the class itself.
+In Rails context, assign the Rails logger to that variable to collect the messages
+(don't forget to set the level to debug):

+ YouTubeG.logger = RAILS_DEFAULT_LOGGER
+ RAILS_DEFAULT_LOGGER.level = Logger::DEBUG

 == REQUIREMENTS: